Bert305/GoSprout_React_AI_Agent/README.md

 # GoSprout_React_AI_Agent
 Create a project for GoSprout to access OpenAI using React, Flask, and Python
+<p>Feel free to change the UI and dataset for your own use.
+This is an open-source project for everyone to have fun and practice openAI</p>
 <p><a href="https://docs.google.com/document/d/1mboEyI7G2VN7aSzwyYLBwfKlapUxRx0g4Ra_nT3dL1k/edit?usp=sharing">Google Doc Further Notes on setup</a></p>

 <p></p>